-The Alexander Technique is a system of kinaesthetic learning which offers a radical approach to long-term muscle pain, harmful posture and under-performance - in business, sport, music etc. The basis of the work is a set of skills learned in one-to-one weekly sessions.
+The Alexander Technique is a unique system of kinaesthetic learning which offers a radical approach to long-term muscle pain, harmful posture and under-performance - in business, sport, music etc. The basis of the work is a set of skills learned in one-to-one weekly sessions.
 These embody the concept of “primary control” uncovered by F.M.
 Alexander over a century ago, as well as the potential for an “endless process of growth” described by Professor John Dewey.
-They are taught by gentle micro-manipulation and instruction, and address the root cause of such problems.
+The skills are taught by gentle (and enjoyable!) micro-manipulation, and address the root cause of these neuro-muscular problems.

-In 2008 the British Medical Journal stated that for lower back pain the Technique was cost-effective and also showed benefits 12 months after treatment; it was recommended for NHS funding.
+In 2008 the British Medical Journal stated that for lower back pain the Technique was cost-effective and also showed benefits 12 months later; it was recommended for NHS funding.
 Professor P Little who spearheaded this trial has been awarded a CBE for services to General Practice research